 Economists and policymakers have long studied economic inequality among US households and wage-earners.
 Lately, this work has broadened to include inequality across places as well.
 Growing spatial disparities can stem from the interplay between human capital and agglomeration economies.
 In so-called superstar cities, for example, highly educated workers can exploit agglomeration economies to increase their productivity and earn high wages.
-At the other end of the spectrum are smaller, distressed areas unable to generate adequate economic opportunities for their residents.
+At the other end of the spectrum are smaller, distressed areas that are unable to generate adequate economic opportunities for their residents.
 During the past several decades, many such communities have lost manufacturing jobs that provided a standard-of-living not achievable in other lines of work with similar human capital requirements.
-Because residents of distressed cities are often unable to afford the rents in more-favored areas, they remain in the distressed areas and the spatial opportunity gaps harden over time.
+Because the residents of distressed cities are often unable to afford the more-expensive rents in more-favored areas, these individuals remain in the distressed areas, so spatial opportunity gaps harden over time.

 In October 2019, the Federal Reserve Bank of Boston brought together economists, other social scientists, local leaders, and policymakers to discuss geographic disparities and what might be done about them.
 This paper informs that discussion by presenting some basic facts about spatial patterns in labor demand during the past five decades.
 Our main empirical results will draw from a consistent yearly source of private-sector employment and earnings, the County Business Patterns dataset (CBP) constructed by the Census Bureau.
-The CBP includes consistent yearly data on employment and total private payrolls for all counties in the United States since the mid-1960s, so we can evaluate recent employment patterns in an historical context.
+The CBP includes consistent yearly data on employment and total private payrolls for all counties in the United States since the mid-1960s, so we can use a historic context to evaluate recent employment patterns in an historical context.
 The CBP has industry-level detail but does not include individual-level data, so we cannot control for important worker characteristics such as age and education.
-Additionally, the only industry breakdown we use is the split between manufacturing and nonmanufacturing employers.2 But the CBP data remains well-suited to answer questions about when and where spatial developments in labor demand have occurred.
+Additionally, the only industry breakdown we use is the split between manufacturing and nonmanufacturing employers.2 But the CBP data remains well-